 So they need to reinforce the internal and external communication team to drive the message across that the company has the staff welfare at heart.
 A good way to showcase, as we have seen in many of the news articles these days, is that good leadership has inspired more company confidence.
 And top management teams in Singapore have taken pay cuts as businesses take a hit.
 So this actually inspires confidence for the job security and shows that the whole company's in it together.
 And it's a good test to make sure that the company is resilient.

 Aside from this, making sure that the way the information is conveyed to the staff, is very important.
 So do it well.
 And make sure that you take an empathetic stand on the matter.
 Being transparent on what's happening behind these business decisions will build further trust.
 And, of course, you know, being very honest, to reassure employees and making sure that the feel that they matter to the business is great as well.
-So I would say, largely, it's seeing how everything's being communicated to the employees itself, as compared to just giving a straightforward memo on pay cut.
+So I would say, largely, it's seeing how everything's being communicated to the employees itself, as compared to just giving a straightforward memo on a pay cut.
 This might not sit very well with the employees themselves and make them less confident in the company.

 Stanley Leong 12:48